 PRAXIS Resource of the Month – The COPD Action Plan

 Research has shown that clear action plans may improve health outcomes for people with COPD.
-One 2011 study showed that adherence to an action plan was associated with more prompt treatment and therefore a reduced exacerbation recovery time; a 2009 study revealed that those employing a COPD action plan as part of their care were significantly less likely to require hospitalization than were their standard of care counterparts.
+One 2011 study showed that adherence to an action plan was associated with more prompt treatment and therefore a reduced exacerbation recovery time; an earlier study revealed that those employing a COPD action plan as part of their care were significantly less likely to require hospitalization than were their standard of care counterparts.

 How might COPD action plans improve COPD care?